dougbutner/student-pay/README.md

 ## Extra Credit

-Give your students extra credit by applying the fibonacci series on the amount of points each student got during the week.
+Give your students extra credit by points earned during a day, week, month, year, or all of these in tandem.

 Try different options in [Teacher Settings](teacher-settings.js) and further modify the equations on the individual payments directly in `/jobs`